THE SUNDAY TIMES BESTSELLER

 It's great fun to read ...
 Varoufakis has started a debate here, and he's done it brilliantly

-A provocative, challenging, yet non-patronising analysis of the global economy: what it is, how it came to be and why it can never be apolitical.
+A provocative, challenging, yet non-patronising analysis of the global economy.
 By using ancient myths, contemporary culture and family stories, Varoufakis makes the text intimate and accessible

 We're taking you to Greece in this month's podcast and also on another journey through time.